 Paolo Cirio's artworks on view at Berlin’s photography museums.

-’s artworks will be on view in two upcoming major exhibitions at the C/O Berlin
+’s artworks are on view in two major exhibitions at the C/O Berlin

 and Museum für Fotografie

 .
 Both of his series reflect on surveillance and privacy by combining photography, Internet and street art.

-Street Ghosts will be installed inside and outside the Museum für Fotografie with four artworks on its facade and entrance.
+Street Ghosts are installed inside and outside the Museum für Fotografie with four artworks on its facade and entrance.
 Photos of individuals appropriated from Google Street View are affixed at the exact physical spot from where they were taken on Jebensstraße 2, 10623 Berlin.

-Overexposed will be presented at the C/O Museum with three framed works painted on photo paper combined with several street art posters.
-The large installation at Amerika Haus will present unauthorized selfies and photos of Keith Alexander (NSA), John Brennan (CIA), James Comey (FBI).
+Overexposed is presented at the C/O Museum with three framed works painted on photo paper combined with several street art posters.
+The large installation at Amerika Haus presents unauthorized selfies and photos of Keith Alexander (NSA), John Brennan (CIA), James Comey (FBI).

 You are invited to Watching You, Watching Me.
 A Photographic Response to Surveillance at the Museum für Fotografie (February 17 – July 2, 2017) and Watched!
 Surveillance Art & Photography at C/O Berlin (February 18 – April 23, 2017).

 Cirio’s unique photo practice corresponds precisely to the approaches of these two shows that tackle and investigate the social and political trajectories of surveillance in correlation with art photography.
 Ultimately, his several works and exhibitions on photography led him to coin the novel definition of Internet Photography.

 For The Photographers’ Gallery, Cirio stated: “Internet Photography investigates the renewed role of the photographic medium as it impacts the formation and understanding of personal memory and social realities.
 Capturing the internet photographically means positioning the camera inside databases, screens, networks, and algorithms.”

 Specifically, with the latest project Obscurity, Cirio articulated “The cultural and social norms regarding how we want to appear and communicate online still need to be formed.
 Matters of exposure, shame, humiliation, and stalking in addition to transparency, obscurity, and accountability, as well as in general privacy, and surveillance, have all yet to be civilized in the new public space we live in.”